chase-manning/personal-website/.github/CONTRIBUTING.md

 ## Projects

-There is one project which contains all of the issues for the repo.
+There are two projects which contain all the issues for the repo.

-The issues in this project are ordered by their perceived priority and so this is a good place to see what to work on.
+### Conversion Rate Optimisation
+This project holds all of the issues that are aimed at increasing visitor conversion rate.
+All of these issues require validation and AB testing before going into production.
+They are split out in a seperate project from the rest of the issues becuase they have a very different development workflow.
+These issues are a bit more complicated to contribute to so probably aren't the best place to start as a new contributor.

 The `Requires Validation` column is for Issues that need to be AB Tested to ensure they have a positive impact on conversion.
 We can only test so many issues at once, so those are ones that are waiting in the queue.
 Issues tagged with `Validating` are currently in the process of being AB Tested, and will be moved to `Closed` once validated.

+### Personal Website
+This project holds all generic issues that don't require validation.
+The issues in this project are ordered by their perceived priority and so this is a good place to see what to work on.

 ## Development Workflow